blros/sunkwa/_pages/drumming.md

 author_profile: true
 ---

-_Stay tuned...we will be posting videos of Sunkwa performances and inforation about the traditional drums and dances of Ghana._
+_Stay tuned...we will be posting videos of Sunkwa performances and information about the traditional drums and dances of Ghana._